pixpilot/scaffoldfy/docs/CONFIG_INHERITANCE.md

 }
 ```

-## Templates with Only Prompts/Variables
+## Configurations with Only Prompts/Variables

 The `tasks` array is optional.
-This allows you to create base templates that only provide shared prompts and variables for child templates to use.
+This allows you to create base configurations that only provide shared prompts and variables for child configurations to use.

 ### Use Case

 This is particularly useful when you want to:

-- Create reusable prompt collections across multiple templates
+- Create reusable prompt collections across multiple configurations
-- Define common variables that multiple child templates should use
+- Define common variables that multiple child configurations should use
-- Build composable template libraries without duplicating prompts
+- Build composable configuration libraries without duplicating prompts
 - Separate concerns between data collection (base) and task execution (child)

-### Example: Shared Prompts Template
+### Example: Shared Prompts Configuration

-**Base template** (`shared-prompts.json`):
+**Base configuration** (`shared-prompts.json`):

 ```json
 {